iamkzntsv/self-supervised-learning-mri/README.md

 ## Data

-The brain MRI data used in this project can be downloaded from the [following link](https://drive.google.com/file/d/1F-2TViYMBByG7fqjWtX9NPgvqYe6YKhm/view?usp=sharing).

 Please download and extract the data in a suitable location on your machine.
 Place the `ixi_reference_image` file into the `processing/` folder.

 ## Getting Started